lattice-based-cryptography/ring-lwe/README.md

 - ring-LWE: secret key specified by the coefficients of a binary polynomial
 - module-LWE: secret key specified by vector of "small" polynomials with coefficients in {-1,0,1}

-`cargo test`

-Performs keygen/encrypt/decrypt for a test message.
-Checks homomorphic addition and multiplcation hold for test summands and multiplicands.